browserengineering/book/book/invalidation.md

 ```

 With all of these changes made, your browser should work again, and it
-should now skipping line layout for most elements.
+should now skip line layout for most elements.

 Note that we have quite a few protected fields now, but we only skip
 recomputing `children` based on dirty flags.
 That's because